-- 1) Modify one of the python scripts to alter the look of the plot.
-Use the pyNGL website's Examples and Resources pages to assist. - 2) Add a variable or 3 to one of the post-processing scripts, then modify one of the NCL scripts to plot one of the new variables. - 3) Use the atmospheric diagnostics package to compare 2 simulations to one another.
-(Use one or two of the model simulations provided in test_data_location.txt) - 4) Use the ocean diagnostics package to compare 2 simulations to one another.
+- 1) Add a variable or 3 to one of the post-processing scripts, then modify one of the NCL scripts to plot one of the new variables. - Alternatively, try adding additional variables to the ADF (look in the ADF_tutorial.yaml file for how to do that). - 2) Use the atmospheric diagnostics package to compare 2 simulations to one another.
+(Use one or two of the model simulations provided in test_data_location.txt). - Alternatively, use the ADF to compare the model against observations (look in the ADF_tutorial.yaml file for how to do that). - 3) Use the ocean diagnostics package to compare 2 simulations to one another.